TJCAJ/ET_HANGMAN/README.md

 ![Hangman Stage 10 - Win Extra](./assets/images/et_hangman_stage_10.png)
 </details>

-* If the player guessed all the letters that appear in the word thereby completing the word or at least guessing no more than 3 correct letters before completing the full word, this feature will appear.
+* If the player guessed all the letters that appear in the word thereby completing the word or at least guessing no more than 3 correct letters before completing the full word, this feature will appear and the player get 700 extra points.

 ### Menu Options